-What do the new Medicare cards mean for health care providers & office managers?
+What do Medicare Beneficiary Identifiers (MBIs) mean for health care providers & office managers?

-When you start using the new Medicare Beneficiary Identifiers (MBIs), you're helping to protect the identities of people with Medicare and keep them safer from identity theft.
+Using the Medicare Beneficiary Identifiers (MBIs), helps to protect the identities of people with Medicare and keep them safer from identity theft.

-Even though we’ll stop using Social Security Numbers (SSNs) to identify Medicare beneficiaries, what won’t change is how your own Social Security Number is used for the Internal Revenue Service (IRS)and tax reasons, like on your W-9.
+Even though we're not using Social Security Numbers (SSNs) to identify Medicare beneficiaries any more, your own Social Security Number is still used by the Social Security Administration, by the Internal Revenue Service (IRS), and for tax reasons, like on your W-9.

 When should health care providers & office managers use MBIs?

-We'll continue to accept the the Health Insurance Claim Number (HICN) through the transition period.
-During the transition period, we’ll:
+We'll continue to accept the Health Insurance Claim Number (HICN) through the transition period.
+During the transition period, we’re:

-- Keep track of when claims are sent in and other transactions are done so we can gauge MBI usage.
+- Keeping track of when claims are sent in and other transactions are done so we can gauge MBI usage.

-You can start using the MBIs even if the other health care providers and hospitals who also treat your patients haven’t.
+You should use MBIs even if the other health care providers and hospitals who also treat your patients aren't.

-Where can health care providers & office managers get more information about the new Medicare cards?
+Where can health care providers & office managers get more information about MBIs?

 - Find more details if you’re a Medicaid, supplemental insurer, or other private payer.